-Amazon offers discounted Amazon Prime memberships for customers who receive Iowa EBT!
+Amazon offers discounted Amazon Prime memberships for customers who receive Iowa EBT or Medicaid.
 Amazon Prime members receive both free two-day shipping and access to FREE streaming access to thousands of titles!
-You’ll need to verify that you receive food stamps or Medicaid to get this incredible price.
+Get it now.

-Internet for just $5 per month?!
-It’s true!
+You may be eligible to get internet for just $5 per month!
 We’ve found a series of low income Internet discounts from providers like Comcast, CenturyLink, AT&T and more!
-Click here to learn how to get discounted Internet services!

 YMCA organizations typically offer discounts for low income individuals and families.
 If you qualify for Iowa EBT food stamps, then you may qualify for a discounted YMCA membership!
 Contact your local YMCA for details.